interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 In the [Interledger protocol](../0001-interledger-architecture/0001-interledger-architecture.md), a **peer** is a connector who is a counterparty to another connector.
 An **account** is the connector's relationship with the counterparty, representing their arrangement to transact with one another.
 Connectors clear and fulfill ILP packets with their peers, which represent conditional IOUs that affect these accounts.

 A connector may extend a given peer a limited line of credit, or none at all, depending upon their trustworthiness.
-As the connector receives incoming ILP PREPARE packets from a peer, forwards them, and returns corresponding ILP FULFILL packets, that peer's liabilities to the connector accrue.
+As the connector receives incoming ILP Prepare packets from a peer, forwards them, and returns corresponding ILP Fulfill packets, that peer's liabilities to the connector accrue.
 If the peer's liabilities exceed the credit limit assigned to it, the connector may reject and decline to forward additional packets.

 In order to continue transacting, the peer must settle their liabilities.
 In most cases, this is accomplished through sending a payment on a settlement system that both peers have agreed to use.
 The connector should acknowledge the incoming payment&mdash;irrevocably discharging some liability the peer owed to it&mdash;and enabling it to clear and forward subsequent packets from the peer on credit.